Amylose: Function

 Amylose is important in plant energy storage.
-It is less readily digested than amylopectin; however, because of its helical structure, it takes up less space compared to amylopectin.
-As a result, it is the preferred starch for storage in plants.
-It makes up about 30% of the stored starch in plants, though the specific percentage varies by species and variety.

-The digestive enzyme α-amylase is responsible for the breakdown of the starch molecule into maltotriose and maltose, which can be used as sources of energy.
+It is less readily digested than amylopectin.
+It makes up about 30% of the stored starch in plants, though the percentage varies by species and variety.
+The digestive enzyme α-amylase breaks down starch molecules into maltotriose and maltose, which can be used as sources of energy.

-Amylose is also an important thickener, water binder, emulsion stabilizer, and gelling agent in both industrial and food-based contexts.
+Amylose is also an important thickener, water binder, emulsion stabilizer, and gelling agent in industrial and food-based contexts.
 Loose helical amylose chains have a hydrophobic interior that can bind to hydrophobic molecules such as lipids and aromatic compounds.
 The one problem with this is that, when it crystallizes or associates, it can lose some stability, often releasing water in the process (syneresis).
-When amylose concentration is increased, gel stickiness decreases but gel firmness increases.
-When other things including amylopectin bind to amylose, the viscosity can be affected, but incorporating κ-carrageenan, alginate, xanthan gum, or low-molecular-weight sugars can reduce the loss in stability.
+When amylose concentration is increased, gel stickiness decreases but firmness increases.
+When other things, including amylopectin, bind to amylose, the viscosity can be affected, but incorporating κ-carrageenan, alginate, xanthan gum, or low-molecular-weight sugars can reduce the loss in stability.
 The ability to bind water can add substance to food, possibly serving as a fat replacement.
-For example, amylose is responsible for causing white sauce to thicken, but, upon cooling, some separation between the solid and the water will occur.
-Amylose is known for its good film forming properties, hence carrying a potential importance in food packaging.
-Excellent film forming behavior of amylose was studied already in 1950s.
+For example, amylose is responsible for causing white sauce to thicken, but, upon cooling, the solid and the water will partly separate.
+Amylose is known for its good film-forming properties, useful in food packaging.
+Excellent film-forming behavior of amylose was studied already in 1950s.
 Amylose films are better for both barrier properties and mechanical properties when compared to the amylopectin films.